-PE kit will be required on a Monday (outdoor kit please ) and trainers will need to remain in school all week for the children to change into each day for the Daily Mile.
+PE kit will be required on a Wednesday (outdoor kit please ) and trainers will need to remain in school all week for the children to change into each day for the Daily Mile.

 Water bottles will be sent home every Friday in order for them to be cleaned and will need to be returned to school on a Monday morning.
 Please remember to return these as it is important that children have regular access to a drink (especially as the weather hopefully warms up).

 Helping your child to complete their homework is an important way for you to know what they are learning about in school.
 The children should be becoming more independent with this now that they are in KS2; however some homework may still require your support.

-Homework will alternate between maths homework and spellings and will be given out on alternate Fridays.
+Homework will be given out on a Friday.
 Children can hand their homework in once it is completed.
-Spellings will be checked once a fortnight, usually on a Thursday.
+Spellings will be checked weekly.

 This is what we plan to cover across the curriculum!